testdouble/oss-project-tracker/README.md

-# Node.js Project
+# oss-project-tracker

-This project is a Node.js application that uses the octokit library to interact with the GitHub API.
+This project is a Node.js application that uses the octokit library to interact with the GitHub API, syncing GitHub issues and pull requests from an organization to a project board.

 ## Requirements